 But from their perspective, there are other reasons why they are motivated to act a certain way regarding their appointment.

-In this case, there are two different actions we want the person to take, and we must consider their internal motivation for doing each one.
+In this case, there are two different actions we want the person to take.
+We must consider their internal motivation for doing each one.

 Those two actions:

-- Confirm the appointment (improve likelihood of attending)
+- Confirm the appointment (improve the likelihood of attending)

 - Attend the appointment